riceset/Hugo/content/articles/How to enable image preview on Ranger using Kitty.md

 pip install Pillow
 ```

 The image preview feature should be working now.
-If you’re getting an error, try following the steps bellow.
+If you’re getting an error, try following the steps below.

 ## ERROR: Image previews in kitty require PIL (pillow)
 First, check where Python is located on your computer using the `which` command.